Skip to main content

 • do not ignore symptoms of sepsis

-• do not delay getting medical help if you are feeling unwell
+• do not delay getting medical help if you feel unwell

 • do not touch your face, nose and eyes unless your hands have been washed properly